openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 Interface Method Overload Signatures
 ====================================

-|LANG| allows specifying a method that can be called in different ways by
+|LANG| allows specifying a method that can have several *overload signatures*
-writing *overload signatures*.
-Writing *overload signatures* means writing several method headers that have the same name but different signatures.

-For *method overload signatures* see :ref:`Methods Overload Signatures`:
+but the same name.

 .. code-block:: abnf